 For example, it is common for systems in smart buildings to communicate with each other using the BACnet protocol.
 If your device is involved in building automation, it’s a good idea for your device to provide BACnet support, even if you’re not sure yet whether you want your device to talk to other devices in the building.

-4. Cloud Platform
+Layer 4 – Cloud Platform

 Data Collection and Management

-Your smart devices will stream information to the cloud.
+Your smart devices will stream information to the Cloud.
 As you define the requirements of your solution, you need to have a good idea of the type and amount of data you’ll be collecting on a daily, monthly, and yearly basis.

 One of the challenges of IoT applications is that they can generate an enormous amount of data.
-You need to make sure you define your scalability parameters so that your architects can define the right data management solution from the very beginning.
+You need to make sure you define your scalability parameters so that your architects can determine the right data management solution from the very beginning.

 Recommended article: Big Data: 6 Key Areas Every Product Manager Should Address